PRANEYA-ARULKUMAR/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.

-Developed by: RegisterNumber:
+Developed by: A Praneya

+RegisterNumber:24900343
 */
 (i)FULL ADDER
 ```